Bhagavata Purana: Dating and origin

+Many Indologists do not give a precise date for Puranas because the information was passed orally since ancient times.
+Any assigned date only applies to the complete text as we have it now, not to the material within it.

-Modern scholarship dates its composition to between 500 CE to 1000 CE.
-A version of the text must have existed by 1030 CE, when it is mentioned by al Biruni and quoted by Abhinavagupta.
+In his 1986 study, Sheridan dates its composition to between 500 CE to 1000 CE.
+He argues that version of the text must have existed by 1030 CE, when it is mentioned by al Biruni and quoted by Abhinavagupta.
 Within this range, many scholars including Hardy, date its final redaction to the 9th or early 10th century.

-However, many scholars argue for an earlier composition, placing much of the text in the Gupta period (4th–7th centuries CE): Dennis Hudson's study of the Vaikunda Perumal Temple at Kanchipuram provides iconographic evidence that the temple's sculptural panels and layout parallel the Bhagavata Purana, suggesting the text's narratives were already well-established by that era.
+However, many scholars argue for an earlier composition, placing much of the text in the Gupta period (4th–7th centuries CE).
+Dennis Hudson's study of the 8th century Vaikunta Perumal Temple at Kanchipuram provides iconographic evidence that the temple's sculptural panels and layout parallel the Bhagavata Purana, suggesting the text's narratives were already well-established by that era.
 Gupta and Valpey (2013) affirm this interpretation, concluding that Hudson's findings "convincingly suggest" an early, Gupta-period provenance for substantial portions of the Purana, while noting that arguments for a specifically South-Indian origin remain inconclusive.
 Bryant summarizes modern scholarship, stating that the Bhagavata Purana "might well have reached its final form by the Gupta period".
 This earlier dating is supported by its use of Vedic archaisms throughout the text, as well as dynastic lists that conclude before the Gupta era.
 Bryant also suggests that the text was likely composed in North India because northern references and "historical Puranic stories" are more numerous than southern ones.

 In contrast, Sheridan argues that the Bhagavata Purana was written by a group of learned Brahmin ascetics, probably in South India, who were well versed in Vedic and ancient Indian literature and influenced by the Alvars.
 The Bhagavata Purana contains apparent references to the South Indian Alvar saints and it makes a post factum prophecy of the spread of Vishnu worship in Tamil country (BP XI.5.38–40); these facts, along with its emphasis on "emotional Bhakti to Krishna" and the "Advaita philosophy of Sankara", lead many scholars to trace its origins to South India.
 However, J. A. B. van Buitenen points out that 10th–11th CE South Indian Vaishnava theologians Yamuna and Ramanuja do not refer to Bhagavata Purana in their writings, and this anomaly must be explained before the geographical origins and dating are regarded as definitive.